fbpx

 • The colored light show helps to get sharper shots, but it also detracts somewhat from the ambiance of the candles.

-Keep in mind that even if you don’t get the photos you hoped for at Petra by Night, you’ll more than make up for that when you visit Petra in the daytime!
+Keep in mind that even if you don’t get the photos you hoped for of Petra at night, you’ll more than make up for that when you visit Petra in the daytime!

 Petra at Night Jordan

-So, the big question: is Petra by Night worth it?
-My answer depends on a few pros and cons to consider.
+So, the big question: is see Petra at night worth it?
+My answer depends on a few pros and cons to consider…

 As you can probably imagine, the whole experience does feel pretty touristy.
 The emphasis is almost entirely on getting photographs, but with the colored artificial lighting, the Treasury doesn’t appear to the naked eye the same way it does in all those beautiful, professional photos online.